Call now for a FREE Consultation

 Summary Motoring Offences

 The majority of driving offences are summary offences.
 This means that the case will be dealt with in a Magistrates’ court, without the need for a jury to be present.
-The types of motoring offences that fall into the summary only category are those which are the least serious, such as speeding, failing to wear a seatbelt or driving without due care and attention.
+The types of motoring offences that fall into the summary only category are those which are the least serious, such as speeding, driving whist using a mobile phone or driving without due care and attention.

 Let’s take a look at some of the most common summary only motoring offences, which can be dealt with in a Magistrates’ court.